weight loss pills prescribed by doctors

 “The most effective weight-loss agents were phentermine/topiramate (Qsymia), followed by liraglutide (Saxenda) and orlistat (Alli) as per the VA research.”22

-Comprehensive weight management
+comprehensive weight management

 While medications can help, they shouldn’t be the only answer.
 Healthy eating and regular exercise are vital for lasting success20.
 By teaming up with your doctor and using both medication and lifestyle changes, you can manage your weight effectively20.